 The dispute board is constituted by each board member entering into a member’s agreement with the contracting parties.
 This will refer to the underlying contract provisions and identify by reference or set out the rules under which the board is to operate.

 The member’s agreement will also set out the member’s remuneration, usually a daily fee for time spent.
 With standing boards there may be provision for a monthly retainer to secure the board’s commitment and availability.

-Most contracts require an advance on payment of members’ fees and/or expenses before they embark on site visits or determine disputes.
+Most contracts require an advance on payment of members’ fees or expenses, or both, before they embark on site visits or determine disputes.